 For a business service, normally it isn't - but it won't always be obvious.

-They don’t make much from telephone calls so they often want you to pay up front for something that actually costs them nothing and you get no value from.
-You can bet that they won’t tell you about set-up charges on the home page, so go look for it.
-At the tome of writing BT had a call set-up fee of 13.1p!
+They don't make much from telephone calls so they often want you to pay upfront for something that actually costs them nothing and you get no value from.
+You can bet that they won't tell you about set-up charges on the home page, so go look for it.
+At the time of writing BT had a call set-up fee of 13.1p!